machinalis/featureforge/docs/experimentation.rst

         runner.main(train_and_evaluate_classifier)

 And that's it, you have a ready to use experiments runner, that will:

- - accept from command line a json file containing a sequence of dicts (each will be passed as an experiment configuration)
+ - accept from the command line a JSON file containing a sequence of dicts (each of those will be passed to your function as an experiment configuration)
  - log the results on a MongoDB (you need to provide URI and database name)

 For more details, just run:

 .. code-block:: bash

-    ]$ python my_experiments.py -h
+    $ python my_experiments.py -h

 Parallelism
 -----------

 The experiment runner provides a simple but effective support for running several experiments in parallel, by simply running the same script several times.
-Each time that an experiment is about to be started, the runner attempts to reserve it against the database.
-If it was already booked, then that experiment will be ignored by this runner, and next configuration will be attempted.
+Each time that an experiment is about to be started, the runner attempts to book it on the database.
+If it was already booked, then that experiment will be ignored by this runner, and the next configuration will be attempted.

-That way, you can run as many times this script as desired, even from different computers, all of them booking and saving experiment results to a shared database server.
+In this way, you can run this script as many times as desired, even from different computers, all of them booking and saving experiment results to a shared database.

 Tips:
- - Monitor the Memory usage of each experiment.
+ - Monitor the memory usage of each experiment.
 Running several in parallel may use all the memory available, slowing down the entire experimentation.
  - Bookings are not forever.
-By default they last 10 minutes, but you can put whatever you want.
-Once that a booked experiment expires, it may be run by anyone.
+By default they last 10 minutes, but you can set it to whatever you want.
+Once that an experiment booking expires, it may be booked again and re-run by anyone.

 Dynamic experiment configuration
 --------------------------------

-In the general case, among the static experiment configuration, it's very important to also provide some info about the context in which the experiment run.
+In the general case, among the static experiment configuration, it's very important to also provide some info about the context in which the experiment ran.

 So, following our example of experimenting to get the best classifier, besides having the classifier name and it's parameters as part of a given experiment, like this